Book Appt. Call Now

 • The blood-forming cells are collected at a designated centre and then transported to a transplant centre for the procedure

-At Sanar International Hospitals, we are committed to providing comprehensive care to patients from bench to bed.
+At SHALBY Sanar International Hospitals, we are committed to providing comprehensive care to patients from bench to bed.
 We offer the best available diagnostic facilities (Flow-Cytometric Analysis, Molecular Haematology including HLA typing and Chimerism Analysis) and treatment for Hematopoietic Disorders.
 For both In-patients and Out-patients, chemotherapy is administered with strict adherence to the standard treatment protocols, thereby ensuring the best outcomes.
 State-of-the-art services offered at the Department include:

 Bone Marrow / Stem Cell Transplant